Quick Answer

 Focusing on price over compliance infrastructure.
 The cheapest healthcare call center bid is often the most expensive one in the long run.
 Providers offering rates significantly below market may be cutting corners on security infrastructure, agent training, or compliance monitoring.
 The cost of a single HIPAA breach investigation dwarfs any call center outsourcing cost savings.
 HHS breach settlements routinely land between $500,000 and $5 million, which wipes out years of whatever you saved by choosing the cheapest provider.
 The same principle applies to insurance call center outsourcing, where compliance shortcuts create similar financial exposure.

 Neglecting ongoing monitoring.
 Signing the BAA and completing initial training is not the end of the compliance obligation.
 Healthcare organizations retain responsibility for verifying that their business associates continue to meet HIPAA requirements.
 Build regular compliance reviews, call audits, and security assessments into your vendor management process.
+Lower agent attrition at your partner reduces compliance risk because fewer new hires means fewer training gaps.
 If you are growing your patient support operation, our guide on how to scale customer support covers operational best practices for expanding outsourced teams.

 Treating all patient calls identically.
 Not every call requires the same level of PHI access.
 A well-designed outsourcing program segments calls by sensitivity and grants agents only the minimum necessary access for each function.
 Billing agents do not need to see clinical notes.
 Scheduling agents do not need to see payment history.
 Proper segmentation reduces risk surface area significantly.